hypervel/hypervel.org/docs/docs/providers.md

 ## Introduction

-Service providers are the central place of all Laravel Hyperf application bootstrapping.
+Service providers are the central place of all Hypervel application bootstrapping.
 Your own application, as well as all of Laravel's core services, are bootstrapped via service providers.

-Laravel Hyperf ensures that all components are properly configured and ready for use as soon as the application starts.
+Hypervel ensures that all components are properly configured and ready for use as soon as the application starts.
 This approach allows for a modular and flexible configuration system, where each component can manage its own configuration independently.

 But, what do we mean by "bootstrapped"?
 In general, we mean **registering** things, including registering service container bindings, event listeners, middleware, and even routes.
 Service providers are the central place to configure your application.

-If you open the `config/app.php` file included with Laravel Hyperf, you will see a providers array.
+If you open the `config/app.php` file included with Hypervel, you will see a providers array.
 These are all of the service provider classes that will be loaded for your application.
-By default, a set of Laravel Hyperf core service providers are listed in this array.
+By default, a set of Hypervel core service providers are listed in this array.

-In this overview, you will learn how to write your own service providers and register them with your Laravel Hyperf application.
+In this overview, you will learn how to write your own service providers and register them with your Hypervel application.

 ::: note
-If you would like to learn more about how Laravel Hyperf handles requests and works internally, check out our documentation on the Laravel [request lifecycle](/docs/lifecycle).
+If you would like to learn more about how Hypervel handles requests and works internally, check out our documentation on the Laravel [request lifecycle](/docs/lifecycle).
 :::

 ## Writing Service Providers

-All service providers extend the `LaravelHyperf\Support\ServiceProvider` class.
+All service providers extend the `Hypervel\Support\ServiceProvider` class.
 Most service providers contain a `register` and a `boot` method.
 Within the `register` method, you should **only bind things into the [service container](/docs/container)**.
 You should never attempt to register any event listeners, routes, or any other piece of functionality within the `register` method.

 The Artisan CLI can generate a new provider via the `make:provider` command.